 Chinese ships enter Japanese waters around Senkakus

-Four China Coast Guard vessels entered Japanese waters around the disputed Senkaku Islands in the East China Sea on Monday, the Japan Coast Guard said.
+Three China Coast Guard vessels entered Japanese waters around the disputed Senkaku Islands in the East China Sea on Sunday, the Japan Coast Guard said.

-The ships were spotted in territorial waters around the group of uninhabited islets in the morning, the first intrusion since Nov.
-14. The islands are controlled by Japan and claimed by China, which calls them Diaoyu.
+The ships were spotted in territorial waters around the group of uninhabited islets in the morning, the first intrusion in the area since last Monday.
+The islands are controlled by Japan and claimed by China, which calls them Diaoyu.

 A patrol boat of the Japan Coast Guard issued a warning calling on the Chinese ships to leave Japanese territory.